Acne is a prevailing condition of the skin that is quite common among adults, especially in females due to certain hormonal changes

 Other Skin Changes: Exposure to UV rays can lead to two common types of skin changes.
-The first one being thick skin in coarse wrinkles, especially on the back of the neck (cutis rhomboidalisnuchae).
+The first one being thick skin in coarse wrinkles, especially on the back of the neck (cutis Rhomboidalis nuchae).
 The other one can be thining of the skin causing fine wrinkles, tearing of the skin as well as bruising.
 Other skin changes due to UV exposure can be seen as tiny blood vessels appearing on the skin, particularly covering the facial area.
 Changes in skin colour are also very common.
-UV exposure can lead to pigment changes visible as brown spots (solar lentigos), small white spots(guttatehypomelanosis), freckles as well as red areas on the side of the neck (poikiloderma of Civatte).
+UV exposure can lead to pigment changes visible as brown spots (solar lentigos), small white spots(guttate hypomelanosis), freckles as well as red areas on the side of the neck (poikiloderma of Civatte).
 Moles are also commonly visible in areas exposed to the sun.

-Protecting your skin from sun damage – Sun avoidance and persistent sunscreen use are widely endoredendorsed by organizations and individuals with the common goal of skin cancer prevention.
-A sunburn is caused by exposing your skin to too much ultraviolet (UV) light from the sun, that is, lightwaves that measure approximately 200
+Skin cancer: It refers to the abnormal growth of skin cells, commonly developed on the skin due to exposure to the sun.
+Protecting your skin from sun damage – Sun avoidance and persistent sunscreen use are widely endorsed by various medical organizations and individuals with the common goal of skin cancer prevention.
+A sunburn is caused by an overexposure of your skin to too much ultraviolet (UV) light from the sun.

 i.
-Skin Infections
+Skin Infections• Warts

-Shingles, also known as zoster, is another viral infection.
-Although this condition can occur at any age, it is more common in advancing years.
-The lesions appear as a trail of painful blisters that extend around one half of the body without ever crossing the mid-line.
-The rash will clear after several weeks but pain may linger over the area.
-If medication is taken early during this condition, the rash will heal quickly with less chance of persistent pain.
+Shingles, which are commonly referred to as zoster, is a type of viral infection.
+This condition can arise at any age but is more common in older age The lesions come forth in the form of painful blisters that are present ony in one half of the body without ever crossing the centre line.
+The rash often clears up after several weeks but pain remains.
+If medication is started early then the rash is more likely to heal with a subsequent decrease in pain.j.
+Psoriasis & Psoriatic Arthritis